department-of-veterans-affairs/va.gov-team/teams/vsa/teams/vamc/Project_Plan_Outline.md

 Money spent on programs at the VA will be better utilized.

 ## KPIs

+### Quality
-- Reduce the number of total site pages that will in turn increase search-engine optimization.
+- Number of total page sites: Reduce the number of total site pages that will in turn increase search-engine optimization.
 - Improve the customer experience through clear, standardized, and prioritized site pages and jump links, reducing overall page searches and jumps.
-- Reduce overall site word count to streamline content into more precise, efficient and plain language content getting the Veteran to where they want to go in a more clear and precise manner.
+- Word Count: Reduce overall site word count to streamline content into more precise, efficient and plain language content getting the Veteran to where they want to go in a more clear and precise manner.

 - Using the Archetypes, determine the parts of the legacy web pages that can quickly be scalable across the VISNs.
 - (Note: KPIs have not yet been finalized)